 ORIGIN: Made in Canada

 Natural Chromexcel is one of Horween's most popular leathers.
-It's a waxy leather with a great pull-up quality.
-Each piece is so unique with varying tones, but pretty quickly the boots develop a uniformity of tone and age beautifully.
-The boots will last for ever due to a stitchdown construction that allows the boots to be resoled as many times as needed.
+It's a waxy leather with an impressive pull-up quality.
+Each hide is so unique thanks to a natural range of varying tones, but the boots will quickly develop a uniformity of tone as they mellow and age.
+The Service Boot is built to last a lifetime thanks to a tough and infinitely resoleable Stitchdown construction.

 Viberg boots are the end result of numerous hand-finished processes - from the tanning of the rare leathers to the free-hand trimming of the soles.
 They undergo strict quality inspections at Viberg's Victoria workshop and upon arrival here at Rivet & Hide.
 Any slight variations in colour and texture should therefore be considered a part of the boot’s unique character.